This post may contain affiliate links. Please see my disclosure to learn more.

 Reach Your Dream Life Faster Without TV

-The most important perk of not having a TV is that it takes away from “wasted time”.
+The most important perk of a life without TV is that it takes away from “wasted time”.
 If you are having trouble reaching your life goals or catch yourself mid-sentence stating again and again that you “don’t have time”, maybe it would behoove you to analyze where your time is actually going.
 That is the first step to fixing the time problem.
 I am not here to hate on TV, because this applies to a great many things, like social media and video games as well, but what I am trying to say is that maybe there IS TV time that we can cut out of life in order to achieve bigger, better, dreamierthings.
 Here are a list of a few things that you can do in lieu of TV.

 Experience new things, like traveling to some part of the world, or discovering some street in your neighborhood that you’ve never taken the time to walk through before.

 Learn something new, like how to play an instrument or how to speak another language.
 Likewise, learn something new that will get you towards reaching your dream faster, like how to invest and let your money work for you, or how to do household repairs on your own to get you closer to achieving the house of your dreams.

 Strengthen your relationships.
 So many people I know lament not having enough time to be with people they care about.
 Cancel that two-hour TV time or that binge-watching session, call a friend, and spend some much-needed quality time.

 Do ACTIV-ities.
 Have you been saying you need to get the gym for years?
 Cutting out TV can get you an hour’s worth of time, which will allow you to finally get that exercise in.
 And it doesn’t have to be a gym membership.
 Why not go to the park, throw a frisbee around, kick a soccer ball, and run with the family dog?
 Or go to the beach, play volleyball, swim in the ocean, and kayak in the marina.
 Whatever it is, your body will thank you in the future for putting in the active time instead of sitting lazily on a couch.